Samic8/samdawson.dev/src/posts/hover-buttons.md

 ---
-title: Better button hover states
+title: Elements that move on hover
-slug: hover-buttons
+slug: elements-that-move-on-hover
 techs: CSS
 date: "2019-07-20"
 ---

-I like buttons that move on hover, it's nice.
+I like elements that move on hover to convey interactivity.
 A problem with this pattern is "flickering" that can happen when hovering over the space left behind.

 First lets make the button move up on hover.